threefoldfoundation/info_threefold/src/farming/certification/farming_certified_requirements.md

 ### Certified Farm

-Certified Farms are made up of Certified nodes, but will have to comply with more requirements than just have deploying Certified Nodes.
+Certified Farms are made up of Certified nodes, and to qualify as a cerrified farm you have to have more than 2 certified nodes).
+Certified farms have to comply with more requirements than just deploying Certified Nodes.
 Certified Farmers will only be rewarded as certified if following requirements are met.

 #### Requirements Generic